 In a clean bowl, beat the egg whites until they are stiff and can hold peaks.

 Gently fold the egg whites into the cake batter, folding until completely combined.

-Pour the batter into the prepared pan and bake for 60-70 minutes or until the cake bounces back when you touch it.
+Pour the batter into the prepared pan and bake for 60-70 minutes or until the cake bounces back when you touch it or a toothpick inserted in the center comes out clean.
 The exact time will depend on the size and shape of your pan so watch it closely.

 Allow the cake to cool for 10 minutes, then turn it out onto a cake plate to cool completely.

 Once the cake is completely cool, dust with powdered sugar.

 Serve with pie filling or fresh berries.